greenbone/docs/src/deployment/container/starting.md

-## Starting the Greenbone Community Containers
+## Starting The Greenbone Community Containers

 Using the docker compose file, the container images can be downloaded (*pulled*) and the containers can be started in the background.